 IOD frequently uses General Finishes Exterior 450 Flat.
 It's important to note that IOD Transfers were designed to be used inside.

-I would not recommend General Finishes Flat Out Flat, has it contains wax, which is a resist.
+I would not recommend General Finishes Flat Out Flat as a baste coat sealer (before you apply the transfer), as General Finishes Representative informed me that it contains wax, which is a resist.

 Fusion Mineral Paint.
 Because Fusion Mineral Paint has a built-in topcoat, it is less porous, so it generally does not require a liquid sealer prior to applying the transfer, provided you allow adequate drying time of 72 hours minimum, 7 days recommended.
 This time, as mentioned above, can fluctuate based on the ambient conditions.
 If you would feel more comfortable applying a sealer to Fusion Mineral Paint before the transfer, you can use Fusion’s Tough Coat Matte Wipe-on Poly for lighter colors, or Fusion’s Stain & Finishing Oil All-in-One in Natural for darker colors.
 Fusion’s Tough Coat is a quality matte sealer, but can cause streaking on darker colors.
 If you choose to use on darker colors, which I have, just ensure the paint has had adequate time to dry, and apply the Tough Coat in a thin and even coat.